 The Ancient Greek mathematician Archimedes is reported to have said, “Give me a place to stand, and I shall move the world.”
 He was talking about leverage and how a small force can have maximum effect if applied from the right position in the right way.
 By that he meant a stable, fixed position.
 If you have that, you can move much greater weights.
 But having a fixed position has implications beyond weights and simple machines.
 It is sound advice that can be applied to just about anything in life.
 I am going to apply it to citizenship; namely, why I am not a global citizen but an American one.

-Before I explain, let me say that I do not exactly lead a parochial life.
-I have traveled to nearly two dozen countries on four continents, continue either to teach or do business in Europe, India, and South America, can get around in a few languages, and have extended family around the world.
-I am also sympathetic to and/or involved in causes like sustainability, the alleviation of poverty, human rights, the plight of migrant workers, alternative sources of energy, and the gift economy.
-I am telling you this only to show that it would be relatively easy for me or someone like me to claim global citizenship, but I do not make that claim.
+Before I explain, let me say that I don’t exactly lead a parochial life.
+I have traveled to two dozen countries on four continents, continue to teach or do business in Europe, India, and South America, can get around in a few languages, and have extended family around the world.
+I am also sympathetic to causes like sustainability, the alleviation of poverty, human rights, the plight of migrant workers, alternative sources of energy, and the gift economy.
+I am telling you this only to show that it would be easy for me or someone like me to claim global citizenship, but I do not make that claim.
 Here are my reasons.

-First, following Archimedes’ lead, I think an effective way to be truly objective, to understand the world around you without imposing your own standards, values, and cultural worldviews on others, is to do so from the inside out.
+First, following Archimedes’, an effective way to be truly objective, to understand the world around you without imposing your own values, standards, and cultural worldviews on others, is to do so from the inside out.
 By that I mean from a fixed position.
 The best way to understand where someone is coming from is to know where you stand, who you are, and where you are coming from.
 And not just where you come from, but where your people come from.